 GREEN: Well, not exactly because a lot of people have confusion about what the Emancipation Proclamation actually did.
 It only freed the people who were enslaved in the Confederate States.
 It did not free people who were in the border states, who were in the Northern states.
 And the 13th Amendment, which abolished slavery except upon conviction of a crime, was - excuse me - while it was passed in January of 1865, was not ratified until December of 1865.
 And there were certainly a whole host of activities that this country engaged in as it related to Black people - including the Jim Crow laws, convict leasing - that were forms of slavery by another name as has been written by the author who wrote the book with that title.

 CHANG: So given that, why this date, this event?
 Why choose this day, June 19, to take stock of all of this history?

 GREEN: I think we're in a moment in time where we're at a crossroads.
 And the country has had opportunities before, but 2020, I think, is symbolic of the 20/20 vision, the clarity that the country can have to begin to live into the documents that created it...

 GREEN: ...The Declaration of Independence, the Constitution.
 In fact, the Constitution says that we the people - and what you're seeing now is we the people are in the streets.

 CHANG: Well, we will have to end it there.
 CeLillianne Green, poet and lawyer, thank you so much for joining us.

 GREEN: Thank you so much for having me.

-[POST-BROADCAST CORRECTION: This story incorrectly says the Emancipation Proclamation took effect on Jan.
-1, 1865.
-It went into effect on Jan.
-1, 1863, but the enslaved people in Texas were not informed until June 19, 1865.]
+[POST-BROADCAST CORRECTION: This story incorrectly says the Emancipation Proclamation took effect on January 1, 1865.
+It went into effect on January 1, 1863.
+The enslaved people in Texas were not informed until June 19, 1865.]